 The potential for tidal wetlands to rise vertically with sea-level rise is sensitive to suspended sediment loads in the system.
-A sediment load of >300 mg per liter has been found to balance high-end IPCC scenarios for sea-level rise.
-It has been suggested that the findings of Orr et al. 2003 from the San Francisco Bay could be used elsewhere.
-At 250 mg per liter, sea-level rise of 15 mm is balanced at a tidal range of 1 m or greater.
-Therefore, for marshes with a tidal range greater than 1 meter, the project proponent may use >300 mg per liter as a sediment load threshold, above which wetlands are not predicted to be submerged.
+A sediment load of >300 mg per liter has been found to balance high-end IPCC scenarios for sea-level rise.9 It has been suggested that the findings of Orr et al. 2003 from the San Francisco Bay could be used elsewhere.10 At 250 mg per liter, sea-level rise of 15 mm is balanced at a tidal range of 1 m or greater.11 Therefore, for marshes with a tidal range greater than 1 meter, the project proponent may use >300 mg per liter as a sediment load threshold, above which wetlands are not predicted to be submerged.
 The project proponent may use lower threshold values for tidal range and sediment load where justified.
 The vulnerability of tidal wetlands to sea-level rise and conversion to open water is also related to tidal range.
 In general, the most vulnerable tidal wetlands are those in areas with a small tidal range, those with elevations low in the tidal frame, and those in locations with low suspended-sediment loads.

-Alternatively, in the project scenario the project proponent may conservatively assume that part of the wetland within the project area erodes, and does not migrate.
-See Section 5.3.3 in Module M-TW for procedures to estimate CO2 emissions from eroded soil.
+The VCS AFOLU Non-Permanence Risk Tool must be used to assess the risk of erosion and inundation caused by sea level rise on carbon stocks in the project scenario.
 In the baseline scenario, the project proponent may conservatively assume that part of the project area submerges, with cessation of GHG removal from the atmosphere as a consequence.
 If the project is not claiming emissions due to erosion in the baseline scenario, the project proponent may conservatively assume that part of the project area erodes.
 For areas that submerge without erosion, the loss of SOC may be assumed to be insignificant in both the baseline and project scenarios.